Skip to Content

 Picture of a man training a horse.

 Horse training: Establishing dominance with a horse.
-4 important rules.
+Four important rules.

-Horses have a highly structured social framework that is essential to their survival in the wild.
-And, when you work with them, they see you as part of this structure which you can use to build trust and communication.
+Horses have a highly structured social framework essential to survival in the wild.
+And, when you work with them, they see you as part of this structure, which you can use to build trust and communication.

-Some horse trainers start the process within 72 hours of the birth of the foal, using the “imprint training method.”
-With “imprint training,” foals begin learning to interact with you before they even stand on their own.
+Some horse trainers start the process within 72 hours of the foal’s birth, using the “imprint training method.”
+With “imprint training,” foals begin learning to interact with you before they even stand alone.

 This is a valuable way to establish your dominant role, gives you a head start on conditioned responses, and makes training much easier.
 Dr. Miller developed this program and theorizes that foals learn more in the first 72 hours after birth than at any other time of their life.

-If you’re interested in learning more about this technique, I suggest you check out his book, Imprint Training of the Newborn Foal, or visit Dr. Millers’ website.
+If you want to learn more about this technique, I suggest you check out his book, Imprint Training of the Newborn Foal, or visit Dr. Millers’ website.

 There are many ways a horse can view your role within the group, so even if you don’t use imprint training, you still must take charge early and prove you are the leader of this herd.